edgamat/edgamat.github.io/_posts/2019-09-08-LaunchSettings-In-ASPNET-Core.md

 `PossibleValues:1:Name`
 `PossibleValues:2:Name`

-This is easy enough to override via environment variables:
+This is also possible to override via environment variables:

 `PossibleValues:1:Name = "Value42"`